Offering Free Shipping on eBay Does NOT Increase Your Profits!

 Now to be fair, I should point out that the other camp would argue that, yes, their takings on individual sales would decrease slightly, BUT by enticing buyers with free shipping, they will increase their overall number of sales, and therefore their take-home profits.

 Another benefit is that your listings will edge closer to appearing on page 1 of search results.
-This is because Best Match, eBay's search algorithm, favors listings which offer buyers free shipping, so it can results in an overall increase in your number of sales.
-Therefore, while offering free shipping can potentially increase your sales volume, it will not increase your profits you make per item.
+This is because Best Match, eBay's search algorithm, favors listings that offer buyers free shipping, so it can result in an overall increase in your number of sales.
+Therefore, while offering free shipping can potentially increase your sales volume, it will not increase the profits you make per item.

 My Unbiased Conclusion

-Additionally, all buyers who are easily lured by free shipping will potentially ignore your listings.
+Additionally, buyers who are easily lured by free shipping will potentially ignore your listings.

 If you are lucky enough to not have many competitors in your niche, and they are not offering free shipping, you can probably get away with doing the same (or offer it and undercut your competitors!).